-- 3.8.1 Parents/guardians are responsible for supplying their child's/ward's medication and any associated equipment needed for the administration of this medication.
-Parents/guardians are responsible for replacing medication after use or on expiry in a timely manner. - 3.8.2 The College Nurse may only administer or assist with administration of prescription medication if it is presented in its original container and the student's name and required dose clearly displayed and the medication is in-date. - 3.8.3 Restricted Medication: e.g. Ritalin Restricted/controlled medications (i.e. Schedule 4 to 8) must be stored in a locked cupboard separate from other medications in the Health Centre.
+- 3.8.1 Parents/guardians are responsible for supplying their child's/wards medication and any associated equipment needed for the administration of this medication.
+Parents/guardians are responsible for replacing medication after use or on expiry in a timely manner. - 3.8.2 The College Nurse may only administer or assist with administration of prescription medication if it is presented in its original container and the student's name and required dose clearly displayed and the medication is in-date. - 3.8.3 Restricted Medication: eg Ritalin Restricted/controlled medications (ie Schedule 4 to 8) must be stored in a locked cupboard separate from other medications in the Health Centre.
 This class of medication is recorded in a drug register under the students name the registered nurse and student sign the register when a new supply medication is handed over for storage.
-On supervising the administration of the medication the drug name, dose, administration time and medication balance are recorded and the student and registered nurse sign the register.
-An entry is made in the student file in Sentral noting the time, dose and type of medication taken. - 3.8.4 Any changes to the original medication dose must be provided by specialist physician in writing to the College. - 3.8.5 For some conditions, prescribed medication and equipment may need to be immediately accessible students are permitted to carry personal medications and supplies for the following conditions: - Asthma reliever puffers (e.g. Ventolin/asmol/salbutamol) - Anaphylaxis -adrenaline auto-injector e.g. EpiPen accompanied by an ASCIA Anaphylaxis Care Plan - Allergy antihistamine accompanied by and ASCIA allergy care plan - Diabetes insulin, hypo kits accompanied by a diabetic care plan - Cystic fibrosis pancreatic enzymes - Epilepsy - 3.8.6 The College staff are unable to administer non-prescription drugs such as paracetamol to students.
+On supervising the administration of the medication; the drug name, dose, administration time and medication balance is recorded; the student and registered nurse sign the register.
+An entry is made in the student file in Sentral noting the time, dose and type of medication taken. - 3.8.4 Any changes to the original medication dose must be provided by specialist physician in writing to the College. - 3.8.5 For some conditions, prescribed medication and equipment may need to be immediately accessible students are permitted to carry personal medications and supplies for the following conditions: - 3.8.5.1 Asthma reliever puffers (eg. ventolin/asmol/salbutamol) - 3.8.5.2 Anaphylaxis adrenaline auto-injector eg.EpiPen accompanied by an ASCIA Anaphylaxis care Plan - 3.8.5.3 Allergy antihistamine accompanied by and ASCIA allergy care plan - 3.8.5.4 Diabetes insulin, hypo kits accompanied by a diabetic care plan - 3.8.5.5 Cystic fibrosis pancreatic enzymes - 3.8.5.6 Epilepsy - 3.8.6 The College staff are unable to administer non-prescription drugs such as paracetamol to students.
 The College Nurse may, however, administer non-prescription medication such as paracetamol providing the parent has given written permission.